arunkumarrajakani/AutoCrashDataAnalaysisV2/readme.md

-# Accident Analytics System (v2)
+# Car/Auto Crash Data Analysis (v2)

 An interactive data analytics system that ingests, stores, and visualizes real-time accident data from multiple US cities using an automated ETL process, a Flask API backend, and a React.js dashboard with drill-down capabilities.
+This is continuation to previously performed project where intial data cleansing and preparations are completed.
+This is enhancement where realtime api integration and frontend backend devolopments using react.js are performed.

 ---